isnan — Return a logical mask indicating which elements of the input are NaN.

 gpuArray, RunMat keeps the computation on the device if the active acceleration provider implements thelogical_isnanhook; otherwise the runtime gathers the data back to the host automatically.

-How isnan runs on the GPU
+How RunMat runs isnan on the GPU

 When RunMat Accelerate is active, isnan looks for the provider hook logical_isnan.
 Providers that implement the hook execute the NaN test entirely on the GPU, producing a logical gpuArray result without any host transfers.
 If the hook is absent, RunMat gathers the input tensor back to the CPU, computes the mask on the host, and returns a regular logical array so the builtin always succeeds.